-The second research question asked whether there is any significant relationship between extroverts vs. introverts in terms of syntactic and lexical complexity.
-As it is indicated in Tables 4 to 6, extroverts tended to use more words in their sentences and so they wrote in longer sentences and this difference show the favorable level of significance, findings of this study corroborated the results of the earlier studies in this field (i.e. Gill and Oberlander, 2002).
+The first research question asked whether there is any significant relationship between extroverts vs. introverts in terms of accuracy, fluency.
+As it is indicated in Tables 1 and 2, extroverts tended to use more words in their sentences and so they wrote in longer sentences and this difference show the favorable level of significance, findings of this study corroborated the results of the earlier studies in this field (Gill and Oberlander, 2002).

 As cited in Gill and Oberlander (2002), Carment et al., (1965), proposed that extroverts can be described as individuals who think out loud, do most of the talking, are less self-focused, and tend to skip from topic to topic.
 This willingness to do most of the talking or in our case writing (expressing oneself in general) may have led our extroverts to write longer sentences.
-With regard to the other measure of syntactic complexity significantly, extroverts' written performance showed larger ratio of subordination.
-It means that Extroverts used more subordinate structure in their writings.
-The other linguistic property is lexical complexity and it is measured via lexical diversity and lexical density.